John Donne the Younger: Life

 John Donne the Younger was the son of the poet John Donne, born about May 1604.
 He was educated at Westminster School and then elected a student at Christ Church, Oxford, in 1622.
 He appears to have taken the degrees of B.A. and M.A. in the usual course, but was notorious for his dissipated habits.
 At the time of his father's death, he was in England, and he managed to get possession of all the books and papers which had been bequeathed to Dr. John King and to retain them in his own hands during his life.

-On 31 October 1633, while riding with a friend in St. Aldate's in Oxford, an eight-year-old boy startled one of the horses, whereupon Donne struck the child on his head four or five times with his riding-whip.
+On 31 October 1633, while riding with a friend in St. Aldate's Oxford, an eight-year-old boy startled one of the horses, whereupon Donne struck the child on his head four or five times with his riding-whip.
 The injured boy died on 22 November.
 William Laud was vice-chancellor at the time, and Donne was put upon his trial for manslaughter, but acquitted.
 He left England after this, and went to Padua, at which university he took the degree of doctor of laws, and on his return was incorporated at Oxford with the same degree on 30 June 1638.
 About this time, he was admitted to holy orders.
 On 10 July, he was presented to the rectory of High Roding in Essex; on 29 May 1639 to the rectory of Ufford in Northamptonshire; and on 10 June of the same year to the rectory of Fulbeck in Lincolnshire.
 He resided at none of them.
 He was chaplain to Basil, Earl of Denbigh, to whom he dedicated the second volume of his father's sermons.